Insoft-UK/Xprime/README.md

 ## Xprime Code Editor for HP Prime
 - Edit your PPL or <a href="Xcode/Tools/hpppl%2B">**PPL+**</a> code for the HP Prime.
 - Package your application for deployment for the HP Prime or testing on the Virtual Calculator.
-- Export a G1 .hpprgm file for use on a real HP Prime or the Virtual Calculator.
+- Export a G1 .hpprgm/.hpappprgm file for use on a real HP Prime or the Virtual Calculator.
 - Compress code to fit more programs on your HP Prime

 >[!IMPORTANT]